cesbit/pyleri/README.md

 - [jsleri](https://github.com/transceptor-technology/jsleri): JavaScript parser
 - [cleri](https://github.com/transceptor-technology/cleri): C parser
 - [goleri](https://github.com/transceptor-technology/goleri): Go parser

-## Why Pyleri?
-Pyleri is an easy-to-use parser created for [SiriDB](http://siridb.net/).
-We first used [lrparsing](http://lrparsing.sourceforge.net/doc/html/) and wrote [jsleri](https://github.com/transceptor-technology/jsleri) for auto-completion and suggestions in our web console.
-Later we found small issues in lrparsing and also had difficulties keeping the language the same in both projects.
-That is when we decided to create Pyleri which can export a created grammar to JavaScript, C and/or Go.

 ## Installation
 The easiest way is to use PyPI: